 According to the American Psychological Association (APA), online therapy may be as helpful as meeting with a therapist in-person.
 However, this type of care isn’t for everyone.
 The APA cautions that those with more serious mental health concerns, like schizophrenia, PTSD, and substance use disorder often need more attention and care than remote treatment offers.

 In addition to online therapy, mental health apps, like Calm, Headspace, and Expectful can teach you meditation, relaxation, and breathing exercises.
-Not only do these apps help you create a daily habit of self-care, but that meditation can reduce stress and increase well-being.
+Not only do these apps help you create a daily habit of self-care, but

 Individuals experiencing eating disorders, postpartum depression, alcohol and substance use disorder, and those coping with grief or loss may benefit from attending a local support group.